 Therefore, several energy trading companies have undertaken to setting up systems that would integrate all this information into one central platform.
 Here, all the disparate data can then be accessed and coherently analysed.

 Amid the increasingly central role played by data analytics, we collaborated with a leading European energy company to set up such a platform.
 Specifically, the system was to automatically gather all necessary data from exchanges, weather stations, network operators and other sources through specific interfaces.
 Then it had to integrate the data into a central data hub.

 There it would be made available for real time analysis and price forecasts for a period of up to 40 years, a particularly long-term outlook necessary for planning issues such as investments in power stations.
-The establishment of such a comprehensive system is a mammoth task, on which three other companies had previously already failed to deliver.
+Due to different complexities, the establishment of such a comprehensive system is a mammoth task, on which three other companies had previously already failed to deliver.

 Paulina Florczak, Data Analyst

-To this technological basis we added three further elements: a feed framework that automatically integrates information from newly connected sources.
+To this technological basis of the data hub we added three further elements: a feed framework that automatically integrates data from newly connected sources.
 Second, a data catalogue allowing all stakeholders to collectively gather, organise and enrich data, which facilitates discovery, governance and collaborative model development.
 Finally, we jointly developed a quantitative model library.
 It provides specifically adapted algorithms for our client’s analysis and trading business.

 Gathering Data and Models

 Matlab models integrated into the Model Library